Overview

 Source: ODYSSEE

-Transport energy consumption was 2.2 Mtoe lower in 2021 than in 2000, which can be driven by different factors as shown in Figure 10.
-This trend is explained by energy savings (-6.6 Mtoe) partially compensated by the growth in traffic (+1.9 Mtoe).
-Gains in energy efficiency might also be compensated by inefficient use of transportation, such as a low load factor (2.3 Mtoe captured in “Others”).
+Transport energy consumption was 0.4 Mtoe lower in 2022 than in 2000.
+The growth in traffic (+5.7 Mtoe) was more than compensated by energy savings (-8 Mtoe).
+Modal shifts had a negligeable effect, as the shift to more efficient modes for passenger transport was counterbalanced by a reverse trend for freight.
+Gains in energy efficiency might also be compensated by inefficient use of transportation, such as a low load factor (+1.9 Mtoe captured in “Others”).

 Figure 10: Main drivers of the energy consumption variation in transport